 Where: Southern Norway

-Why It’s On Our Bucket List: Why is the Hardangervidda National Park on our European Mountain Bucket List?
+Why is the Hardangervidda National Park on our list of the best hikes in Europe?
 Two words: Wild.
 Reindeer.
-Oh, and of course, mountains, alpine lakes and it’s sprawling plateau too.
+Oh, and of course, mountains, alpine lakes, and its sprawling plateau too.
 This geologically diverse region of Norway is famous for its arctic flora and fauna that inhabit the alpine meadowlands of the Hardanger Plateau which is flanked by the Harteigen, an iconic flat-topped peak that rises out of the flat glacial landscape.
-Doing a day hike or multi-day hike on the Hardangervidda Transverse is arguably the best way explore the region but cross-country skiing comes in at a close second.
+Doing a day hike or multi-day hike on the Hardangervidda Transverse is arguably the best way to explore the region but cross-country skiing comes in at a close second.
 Either way, you can’t go wrong.

 Where: Edinburgh, Scotland

-Why It’s On Our Bucket List: This well-known Scottish hill is not quite a mountain but still earns a spot on our European Mountain Bucket List thanks to its fascinating history and reputation as a mythological (and geological) monument.
+This well-known Scottish hill is not quite a mountain but still earns a spot on our Europe hiking list thanks to its fascinating history and reputation as a mythological (and geological) monument.
 Just shy of 1,000 feet high, legend has it that this hilltop was possibly the home of King Arthur’s castle and court of Camelot.
-As one of three, it’s the highest peak above the city of Edinburgh near the famous Edinburgh Castle, so climbing up all 823 feet to Arthur’s Seat will give you access to breathtaking panoramic views of the city.
+As one of three, Arthur’s Seat is the highest peak above the city of Edinburgh near the famous Edinburgh Castle, so climbing up all 823 feet to Arthur’s Seat will give you access to breathtaking panoramic views of the city.
 It’s also a popular rock climbing spot but just make sure you get a pass before you head out.

 The GR20 Trail

-Why It’s On Our Bucket List: Affectionately known as “the toughest trek in Europe”, The GR20 is the ultimate item to be crossed off our European Mountain Bucket List.
+Affectionately known as “the toughest trek in Europe”, The GR20 is the ultimate item to be crossed off your European hiking bucket list.
 This 112 mile-long trail runs straight through the center of the Mediterranean island of Corsica complete with rugged alpine terrain, crystal clear pools, and Mountain Huts or refugios for shelter and resupply.
-While it is challenging the trail is known for being popular and well-marked, so all you need is plenty of determination and of course a well-packed backpack with the ten essentials to make it through!
+While it is challenging the trail is known for being popular and well-marked, so all you need is plenty of determination and of course a well-packed backpack with the backpacking essentials to make it through!
 Bon voyage!